Ewgentor/api_dictionary_test/README.md

 Simple dictionary api parser using https://dictionaryapi.dev/.

-Inputs a word and outputs phonetics of the word and its definitions
+Takes a word as input and outputs phonetics of the word and its definitions